Police: Wanted ex-officer, kids among 4 found dead in car

 “Our crisis negotiation team made several attempts to contact the occupants of the vehicle,” Maryland State Police spokeswoman Elena Russo said.
 “After receiving no response and low visibility inside the vehicle because of a thick layer of smoke that was contained in the interior of the vehicle, police made entry into the passenger side.”

+All four had gunshot wounds and investigators believe Vicosa was the shooter, Russo said Friday.
+They believe the shooting happened less than 30 seconds after police activated their lights and sirens to pull over the SUV, since it careered off the road without braking, she said.

 Police said they know of no motive at this time for the shooting, which they described as a murder-suicide.
-An assault rifle and other firearms were found in the vehicle, and an investigation continues, the Baltimore County Police statement said.
+Four guns, including an assault rifle, were found in the vehicle, Russo said.

-Vicosa was terminated in August, and the department announced on Wednesday that Bynum, now wanted by police and considered armed and dangerous, was suspended and stripped of her police powers in relation to the situation, Baltimore County Police spokesman Kevin Gay said.
+Bynum, who was suspended Wednesday, joined the force in 2007, police said.
+In 2019, then-Sgt.
+Vicosa was accused of improper conduct with three female subordinates, according to a document summarizing his internal affairs cases.

+He was demoted two ranks to officer and lost 45 days of leave after being found guilty of five of six allegations by a police trial board.
+Vicosa was ultimately fired in August after he was found guilty of sleeping on duty, being insubordinate and conduct unbecoming an officer.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.